Hyde Park Picture House to host screening of rare archival Palestinian film clips

 What will be showing?

-Some clips will not have been shown since their original underground showings during the height of the Palestinian liberation movement.
-Many have been restored and digitised through an extensive collaborative effort, involving archivists, film preservation experts, and Palestinian cultural institutions.
+Many have been restored and digitised through an extensive collaborative effort involving archivists, film preservation experts, and Palestinian cultural institutions.
 This recovery follows decades of damage, fragmentation, and near-loss.

 Why are these films so important?

-The Palestine Film Unit – a collective of filmmakers working with the Palestinian liberation movement – has compiled these archival clips to represent an underrepresented, yet crucial chapter in cinema history.
 The filmmakers responsible for these works understood themselves as combatants against the struggles of life in Palestine.
-Armed with cameras, they depict life in refugee camps, resistance, and the reality of occupation at a time when Palestinian narratives were almost absent from global media.
+Armed with cameras, they depicted life in refugee camps, forms of resistance, and the reality of occupation at a time when Palestinian narratives were almost absent from global media.

 Most Read

-Wendy Cook, Head of Cinema at HPPH, told the Leeds Tab: “We’re privileged to work with specialists like Leeds Palestinian Film Festival who help bring these vital, underseen stories to light.
+Wendy Cook, head of cinema at HPPH, told The Leeds Tab: “We’re privileged to work with specialists like Leeds Palestinian Film Festival who help bring these vital, underseen stories to light.
 These aren’t just historical artefacts – they’re living documents that speak directly to today”

 The event concludes with an evening screening of Little Palestine, Diary of a Siege (2021) at 6pm, by Abdallah Al-Khatib.
 Little Palestine is a documentary about life in the Yarmouk refugee camp during the Syrian civil war.
 The film will contextualise the value of militant cinema traditions in the present.